sebastian-c/overflow/README.md

 ## Known Limitations

-- The features to read and write to the clipboard on Linux are buggy at best.
+- The features to read and write to the clipboard on Linux may be buggy.
+Be sure you have `xclip` installed.
-- Be sure that when you select data to be used with `soread`, you fully select the last line; failing to do so would lead to your dataset being truncated by one row.
+- When you select data to be used with `soread`, you must ensure that you fully select the last line; failing to do so would lead to your dataset being truncated by one row.